pkgcore/snakeoil/doc/index.rst

 Python annoyances and hard issues
 ---------------------------------

-The philisophy behind snakeoil is essentially that `things should just work`- to that end, and via a fair amount of unit testing, snakeoil internals will cover up the nasty details of how to do something while presenting a simple/no surprises api for consumers.
+The philosophy behind snakeoil is essentially that `things should just work`- to that end, and via a fair amount of unit testing, snakeoil internals will cover up the nasty details of how to do something while presenting a simple/no surprises api for consumers.
 Good examples of this are:

-* :py:class:`snakeoil.weakrefs.WeakRefFinalizer`, a metaclass allowing you to write `__del__` methods without the gc cycle issues inherint in the cpython implementation.
+* :py:class:`snakeoil.weakrefs.WeakRefFinalizer`, a metaclass allowing you to write `__del__` methods without the gc cycle issues inherent in the cpython implementation previous to 3.4.
 * :py:class:`snakeoil.caching.WeakInstMeta`, a metaclass allowing you to inline instance reuse for immutable objects.
 Essentially, why write multiple factory implementations?
 Why not push it directly into instance generation itself so that the instance sharing is transparent,